onsi/gomega/index.md

 before you start your test suite.

-If you use the `ginkgo` CLI to `ginkgo bootstrap` a test suite, thie command will be automatically generated for you.
+If you use the `ginkgo` CLI to `ginkgo bootstrap` a test suite, this hookup will be automatically generated for you.

 ---